OE21 C.1 GUIDE TO SURVEY PROCESS

 Use the sample size calculator to determine the size of your sample group of Stakeholders in cases where you have large Stakeholder sizes.
 In most cases, use a (+/-3%) confidence interval and a 95% confidence level.

-Figure C.2-2 Example 1: Suppose you wanted to survey the number of TV viewers in the USA, and the population of TV viewers is estimated to be 290,000,000.
-The sample size calculator shows that if only 1067 TV viewers respond to your survey, your Confidence Level would be 95% as accurate as if all 290 million responded.
+Figure C.1-2 Example 1: Suppose you wanted to survey the number of TV viewers in the USA, and the population of TV viewers is estimated to be 290,000,000.
+The sample size calculator shows that if only 1067 TV viewers respond to your survey, your Confidence Interval would be 95% as accurate as if all 290 million responded.

-Figure C.2-2 Example 2: Suppose you wanted to survey the company workforce of 500 workers.
-The sample size calculator shows the need to survey at least 341 workers to maintain your Confidence Level at 95%.
+Figure C.1-2 Example 2: Suppose you wanted to survey the prospect population of 500.
+The sample size calculator shows the need to survey only 341 prospects to maintain your Confidence Interval (also know as Margin of Error) of +/- 3% with a Confidence Level at 95%.

-Step 2: Apply Survey Methods.
+Step 3 - Prepare Survey Methods to Administer Surveys.
 The OE21 surveys use Survey Methods (SM) to collect survey and quiz/test data and export the results to an Excel file format.
-The Excel format is designed to integrate with corresponding OE21 spreadsheet models that require SM surveys for source data.
+The Excel format is designed to integrate with corresponding OE21 decision support models (Analysis tabs) that require SM surveys for source data.

 NOTICE: Your organization may receive copies of all SM surveys in the OE21 system, depending upon the licenses you purchased.
 If you have questions on this please email them to firstname.lastname@example.org